IsmaelMartinez/gridfs-storage-engine/README.md

 Any key/value body elements a part from the file, will be added as the file metadata.

+If there is no connection on initialization, the system will throw an exception.

+You can catch the error and retry to reconnect using the function connectToMongoDB

 ### Options

 By default, gridfs-storage-engine will try to open a database connection with the following details